Tracee Ellis Ross Lands The Diva Role She Was Born For In "The High Note"

 “It’s really bleak out there for middle aged singers,” Ellis Ross’s characters explains, addressing the sexism and ageism of the music industry.
 “In the history of music, only five women over 40 have ever had a number one hit and only one of them was Black.”
 Through their connection, the two women encourage each other to overcome the ludicrous expectations for women in the music industry.

-The High Note is in theaters May 8.
+The High Note is in theatres May 8.
 Watch the trailer below.

 Advertisement